calogica/dbt-expectations/README.md

 You may specify [any valid timezone string](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) in place of `America/Los_Angeles`.
 For example, use `America/New_York` for East Coast Time.

-### Integration Tests (Developers Only)

-This project contains integration tests for all test macros in a separate `integration_tests` dbt project contained in this repo.

-To run the tests:

-1. You will need a profile called `integration_tests` in `~/.dbt/profiles.yml` pointing to a writable database.
-We only support postgres, BigQuery and Snowflake.
-2. Then, from within the `integration_tests` folder, run `dbt build` to run the test models in `integration_tests/models/schema_tests/` and run the tests specified in `integration_tests/models/schema_tests/schema.yml`

 ## Available Tests